stelcodes/nuzzle/README.md

   :nuzzle/index #{[:tags :comfort-food] [:tags :japanese]}}}
 ```

-> You may not want to publish all the index pages that Nuzzle adds to your site data.
+> You may not want to publish all the index pages that Nuzzle adds to your config.
 That's ok!
 You can avoid publishing any page by returning `nil` from your page rendering function.

 These added index page entries have an `:nuzzle/index` key with a value that is a set of page entry keys.